preservim/vim-pencil/README.markdown

 * Highly configurable to suit your needs, with many great plugins available
 * No proprietary format lock-in

-But while such reasons might be sound, by themselves they are scant justification to switch from the familiar non-modal word processor.
+But while such reasons might be sound, they are scant justification to switch away from the familiar word processor.
 Instead, you need a compelling reason—one that can appeal to a writer’s love for language and the tools of writing.

 You can find that reason in Vim's mysterious command sequences.
 Take `cas` for instance.
 You might see it as a mnemonic for _Change Around Sentence_ to